 - What practical project management tools and techniques will you need to be successful?
-The Project Management Survival Guide™ is our complete project management workshop that helps everyone involved in projects to be more planned, more organised and reduce risk.
+The Project Management Survival Guide™ and Agile Project Fundamentals™ workshops ensure everyone involved in projects can be more planned, more organised and reduce risk.

 THINK about stakeholders…

 Stakeholders are integral to any project.
 Gaining their buy-in is key to project success.
 We recommend you think about who your stakeholders are before starting a project.

 - Do you know who your stakeholders, inside and outside the organisation, are?

 - Have you thought about their interests and expectations and are they likely to promote or resist what you are trying to achieve or change?